cx-cloud-101/speedtest-workshop/azure/an-api-for-all-things.md

 -------------------
 Finally we're getting some Azure action!
 We're deploying SpeedTestApi to the cloud!

-### Creating an Resource Group
+### Creating a Resource Group
 Everything on Azure is organized under a resource group.
 A resource group is a collection of resources, and everything you make on Azure is a resource.
 Basically it's a way to organize the stuff you make on Azure into more manageable pieces.

-A resource group is connected to a subscription, and that's where the money's coming from.
+A resource group is connected to a subscription, and that's where the money is coming from.
 It's also where most of the access-control to editing stuff on Azure is done.

 A quick example to make this all more concrete.
 Let's say you're a large organization with two consultancy firms developing Azure applications.
 You want the two firms to do as they please, but you want to keep track of each firms spending separately.
 Then you'll create two subscriptions, one for each firm.
 Within one firm, they might be several teams developing several applications, some that other teams shouldn't be able to edit or view, then they'll create different resource groups with different access restrictions.